 Ginger has also so many natural anti-fungal, anti-bacteria properties, and can enhance the immune system.
 If you are more interested in learning about the power of ginger to kill bacteria, you can read more about it in this research paper by the Journal of Microbiology and Antimicrobial

-In this recipe, the main ingredient is carrot.
+In this recipe, the main ingredient is carrots.
 Lots of carrots.
 By lots I mean 4-6 medium-sized carrots.
 Don’t worry, you won’t turn orange haha.
 You are just going to flush your body with a generous dose of Vitamin A and alkaline properties that purify and energize the blood.

 Carrot is rich in beta-carotene (that turns into Vitamin A).
 A very powerful antioxidant.
-It not only improves your sight, but also boosts your immune system, strengthen your bones and helps prevents degeneration.
+It not only improves your sight but also boosts your immune system, strengthen your bones and helps prevents degeneration.
 In addition to all the – bonus – hair and skin benefits.

 Now, I briefly want to introduce the two types of juicers, if you are looking to invest in one.
 If you already have a juicer, you can skip this part right to the recipe!